 Primary cutaneous-ALCL is typically ALK negative.
 However, a few cases with ALK positivity have been reported with similar prognosis.

-Recently, translocations involving the IRF4 (interferon regulatory factor-4) gene locus, also known as multiple myeloma oncogene-1 (MUM1), is reported in peripheral T-cell lymphoma not otherwise specified (NOS) and primary cutaneous ALCL.
+Translocations involving the IRF4 (interferon regulatory factor-4) gene locus, also known as multiple myeloma oncogene-1 (MUM1), have been reported in peripheral T-cell lymphoma not otherwise specified (NOS) and primary cutaneous ALCL.
 These translocations were rarely found in systemic ALCL and thus can be used to differentiate between these entities.

 Incidence in the United States

 Over 50,000 cases of non-Hodgkin lymphoma are diagnosed annually in the United States, which accounts for 4% of all cancers and cancer-related deaths per year.
 The frequency of CD30+ anaplastic large cell lymphoma (ALCL) in the United States is not known.
 As of February 1, 2017, the US Food and Drug Administration had received 359 medical device reports of breast implant–associated ALCL, including nine deaths.